BioDataFuse/biohackarvix-2023/paper/paper.md

 In the front end, a user interface developed using [Streamlit](https://streamlit.io/).
 Users can input a list of genes, specify the type of identifier for those genes, and then select data sources to annotate the input list.
 After querying the chosen databases, users can download a TSV file with columns associated with each data source and a metadata file containing information about the version of the queried data sources, input and query details, and the time taken to complete each query, all in a JSON format.
 If the Cytoscape app is running on the user's end, the generated graph will be imported there (usning  library) and can also be visualized in Cytoscape.

 However, during the hackathon, a decision was made to transition away from Streamlit and explore other frameworks such as [Shiny](https://shiny.posit.co/).
-Consequently, updates and developments in pyBioDataFuse, utilized in the backend, have not been implemented in the Streamlit app.
+Consequently, updates and developments in pyBiodatafuse, utilized in the backend, have not been implemented in the Streamlit app.

 ## Future work